Bila Tserkva: Education

 Education in Bila Tserkva is provided by many private and public institutions.
 Its best known is the Bila Tserkva National Agrarian University was founded in 1929 as a scientific research center publishing academic studies on modern agrobiotechnology, nature and environmental protection; the latest technologies for processing livestock products; biosafety, the veterinary welfare of livestock; regulation of bioresources and sustainable nature management; rationalization of social development of rural areas; economics of agro-industrial complex, legal sciences, linguistics and translation.
 They partner with institutions of higher learning worldwide, and participate in programs with Erasmus+, the British Council, NATO and Fulbright, among several others.

 Sports

-The city is home to football team FC Ros Bila Tserkva, which plays in the lower levels of competitions managed by the Football Federation of Ukraine: Kyiv Oblast Football Championship.
-The city is also home to hockey club Bilyi Bars, that plays on Bilyi Bars Ice Arena, built by Kostyantyn Efymenko Charitable Foundation (Благодійний фонд Костянтина Єфименка).
+The principal local football club is FC Ros Bila Tserkva, which plays in the lower levels of competitions managed by the Ukrainian Football Federation.
+The city is also home to hockey club Bilyi Bars, that plays on Bilyi Bars Ice Arena, built by the Kostyantyn Efymenko Charitable Foundation.